michael105/rinit/README.md

 busybox isn't included,
 yet it doesn't compile with minilib.
-However the sh of busybox has the big advantage of having most external programs included.
+However the sh of busybox has the big advantage of having most external programs included, sparing the fork to execute commands in the scripts.

 Not possible yet to include other init systems.
 Just plain shell scripts.